Click HERE for Column Ordering Information

 Silicon-Carbon Bonds instead of Siloxane

-|Temperature Stability Increased||Use Temperature as a selectivity Tool|
+|Temperature Stability Increased||Use Temperature as a Selectivity Tool.|

-|Can be used with Hard Lewis Acids||Use Lewis Acids as Mobile Phase Additives|
+|Can be used with Hard Lewis Acids||Use Hard Lewis Acids as Mobile Phase Additives with anticipated interferences.|

 |Free of Salts||Contaminant Free Surface will not adulterate your samples.|

 |Bonded to a Silicon-Hydride Surface||Will not strongly bind Carboxylic Acids or Sulfonic Acids which alters your standard columns.

-Stable at high flow rates (up to 3ml/minute)
+Stable at high Flow Rates (up to 3ml/minute).

-|Weakly Associated Hydration Shell||Water Friendly Columns, easy to use.
+|Weakly Associated Hydration Shell||Mobile Phase with Water Friendly Columns, easy to use and develop methods.

-|Lack of pH hysteresis||Quickly change mobile phases and pH buffers.|
+|Lack of pH Hysteresis||Quickly change Mobile Phases and pH Buffers even between Gradients.|

-|Perform ANP & RP at the same time||Separate Polar & Non-Polar compounds in the same run|
+|Perform ANP & RP at the same time one method||Separate Polar & Non-Polar Compounds in the Same Run.|

-|Retain Polar compounds at extremely high organic content||Increases sensitivity of mass detectors using ESI|
+|Retain Polar compounds at extremely high Organic Content||Increases Sensitivity of Mass Detectors using ESI.|

-|Use high organic % content in mobile phases||Shorten sample prep time.
-No need to dry down samples after SPE.
-Inject sample diluent (high organic) right on the column|
+|Use high Organic % Content in Mobile Phases||SPE Improvement.
+Shorten Sample Prep Time no need to dry down Samples after SPE.
+Inject Sample Diluent (high organic) right on the Column.|

 |Retain Polar Compounds with high Water Mobile Phase||Retain and Separate Slightly Polar Compounds not easily retained on HILIC or RP.|